matm/jQuery-File-Upload-Wiki/Options.md

 ### destroy
 Callback for file deletion events.

-**Note:** Since the UI version makes use of this callback, it is recommended to use the event binding method to attach additional event listeners.
+**Note:** Since the UI version already sets this callback option, it is recommended to use the event binding method to attach additional event listeners.

 * Example:
 ```js